 Gas engines require gasoline, sparkplug changes, seasonal oil and air filter changes, and occasional carburetor cleaning.

-Lubricating the engine will require effort since you’ll mix oil and gas for 2-stroke engines or serve seasonal oil changes for 4-stroke engines.
+Lubricating the engine will require effort since you must mix oil and gas for 2-stroke engines or perform seasonal oil changes for 4-stroke engines.
 Occasionally, you may even have to change gaskets or other wearing parts on the machine.

 On the other hand, with a battery-powered yard tool, your only typical maintenance task will be charging the batteries.

-With all of this said, it’s still true that gasoline engines offer more power and a greater distance of use than battery-powered tools.
+Despite this, gasoline engines still offer more power and a greater range of use than battery-powered tools.

 You may be better suited with gas-powered lawn equipment if you have a huge yard.

-However, for the average homeowner in a suburban neighborhood, battery-operated equipment is far more practical and convenient than gas-powered equipment.
+However, for the average suburban homeowner, battery-operated equipment is far more practical and convenient than gas-powered equipment.

 Corded electric tools offer many of the same benefits as cordless models when compared to gas.
 Specifically, they are lighter and require less maintenance than equipment powered by gasoline engines.

-However, corded lawn equipment’s shortcoming comes from requiring an extension cord to provide power.
+However, the shortcoming of corded lawn equipment comes from requiring an extension cord to provide power.

 Dragging an electrical cord around your property with you can be a serious hassle, especially as you get farther away from your house.